 If you arrive in India from an area where yellow fever occurs, you must present a vaccination certificate for yellow fever on arrival.
 For more information, see the Indian Government's

 Bureau of Immigration.

 If you plan to stay in India for more than 180 days, register within 14 days of arrival with the Foreigners' Regional Registration Office (FRRO) in New Delhi, Mumbai, Chennai and Kolkata, or with the Superintendent of Police in other areas.
 All visitors (including foreigners of Indian origin) on long-term student, business, medical, research, employment, missionary and project visas must register.
-If you don't register, you could be fined or jailed.
+If you don't register, you could be fined or imprisoned.
 You could also be prevented from departing India until permission is granted by the

 Bureau of Immigration.

 Check the expiry date of your Australian passport before you travel.
 Some countries won’t let you enter unless your passport is valid for six months from when you plan to leave that country.